LSE profits up 30 percent

 LONDON The London Stock Exchange Group (LSE.L) has reported profits up nearly a third, driven by the inclusion of its newly acquired index business and its clearing unit.

-The LSE said on Friday profit was up 30 percent to 442 million pounds while revenue rose 10 percent to 680 million pounds for the full year to the end of March.
+The LSE said on Friday profit was up 30 percent to 442 million pounds ($699 million) while revenue rose 10 percent to 680 million pounds for the full year to the end of March.

 The performance was linked to the LSE's inclusion of the FTSE International business, acquired late last year, and revenue growth in its Italian clearing house, which was up 147 percent from deposits to Italian banks.